technicalanxiety/technicalanxiety/src/content/posts/confidence-engineering-pt3.md

 I can't tell you which one you're in.
 But I can tell you the collision is coming.
 What you do before you hit it determines whether it's a course correction or the Titanic.

 ---
-*This is Part 3 of the "Confidence Engineering" series.
-[Part 1: The Wrong Question](/confidence-engineering/) explored why "do you trust AI" misses the point.
-[Part 2: Building Evidence](/confidence-engineering-pt2/) covered the technical framework for staged authority and instrumentation.*

 **Photo by [the blowup](https://unsplash.com/@theblowup) on [Unsplash](https://unsplash.com/photos/text-UN4PadDppAU)**